-You can either use two separate routers to operate your digital gear or create two segmented networks using a single router.
+You can either use two separate routers to operate your digital gear or create two separate segmented networks using a single router.
 Either way, this step will make it difficult for hackers to gain access to confidential information by way of your microwave or fridge.

 Many “smart” products automatically connect to the internet as well as to other “smart” devices.
-Take control over your IoT devices by setting them up to connect manually, with you confirmation.
+Take control over your IoT devices by setting them up to connect manually, with your confirmation.
 This simple step can dramatically reduce your exposure by limiting the time your appliances spend online.

 Get a VPN